Hara Arena

 Hara Arena was a 5,500-seat multi-purpose arena located largely in the Trotwood, Ohio suburb of Dayton and partly in the Harrison Township suburb.
 The facility began as a ballroom in 1957, added an arena in 1964 and grew to a six-building complex which closed in August 2016.

-At various times, it hosted the Dayton Jets basketball team and Dayton Gems (1964–1977, 1979–1980 and 2009–2012), Dayton Blue Hawks, Dayton Owls, Dayton Bombers, Dayton Ice Bandits, Dayton Demonz, Megacity Hockey Club, Dayton Dynamo, Dayton Demolition ice hockey teams and the Marshals indoor football team.
+At various times, it hosted the Dayton Jets basketball team and Dayton Gems (1964–1977, 1979–1980 and 2009–2012), Dayton Blue Hawks, Dayton Demonz, Megacity Hockey Club, Dayton Dynamo, Dayton Demolition ice hockey teams and the Marshals, Dayton Silverbacks, and Dayton Sharks indoor football teams.

 History

 The site was originally the family-owned fruit orchard of Harold and Ralph Wampler.
 In 1957, the Wamplers opened their new ballroom called Wampler's Ball-Arena.
 The structure was built one-half mile northwest of the Wampler barn off Shiloh Spring Road.
 The venue was large enough to accommodate 3,000 dancers.
 It was the third dance hall the Wamplers built.
 The first one was destroyed by fire and a second one was built in its place on the Wampler's fruit farm.

 Wampler's Hara Arena was opened with the Dayton Gems ice hockey team hosting an exhibition game against the Toledo Blades on October 27, 1964.
 The name Hara stems from the first two letters of Harold and Ralph's name.
 Both of the arena's founders were Shriners, and originally founded the venue after realizing that there was nowhere suitable in the area to hold the Shrine Circus.
 The original plans did not include an ice rink but were changed to accommodate the Dayton Gems who were looking for a home arena.
 As of 2016, the complex spanned 165000 sqft which includes the main arena, four exhibition halls, a conference center, a pub and a golf course.
 The Arena regularly used the slogan in advertising "Nowhere Else But Hara."

 On July 29, 2016, it was announced that the facility would close after hosting a final event on August 27, 2016, due to ongoing financial issues and a 20-year long legal fight over the unresolved estate of founder Harold Wampler.
 At the time of the closure announcement, the facility was said to have a $36 million annual impact to the area.
 The closure forced events, like the annual Dayton Hamvention, to search for an alternative venue.
 It also forced the Dayton Demolition ice hockey team to cease operations after only one season.
 Prior to its closure, the Arena was said to have had a parking lot filled with potholes and not received any significant update since 1975.